gsominsk/ai-trading-tool/memory-bank/activeContext.md

 Complete project history (928 lines before this optimization) is archived in [`memory-bank/archive/activeContext.md`](memory-bank/archive/activeContext.md).
 The full, unabridged history is preserved there.

 ## Current Focus
-**🚀 PHASE 3 COMPLETE: OMS Persistence & Integration**
+**🚀 PHASE 4 COMPLETE: TradingCycle Refactoring**
-- The `OrderManagementSystem` has been refactored to use the Repository Pattern, ensuring its state is persisted between runs.
+- The `TradingCycle` has been refactored to use the Repository Pattern for handling the trade log, decoupling it from direct file I/O.
-- This solves a critical testing flaw, allowing for the full lifecycle of orders to be tracked and validated.
-- A comprehensive debugging session was completed, fixing numerous latent bugs in the test suite and ensuring all 289 tests now pass.
-- The system is now more robust, architecturally sound, and ready for the next phase of development.
+- All `print()` statements have been replaced with structured logging using `MarketDataLogger`.
+- Error handling has been improved by replacing generic `except Exception` blocks with specific ones (`MarketDataError`).
+- All unit and integration tests (288 total) are passing, confirming the stability of the new architecture.

 ## Recent Changes (Last 10 Entries)

+[2025-08-08 22:52:00] - **MILESTONE: Phase 4 (TradingCycle Refactoring) Completed**

 [2025-08-06 23:31:27] - Current Focus: Finalized the detailed plan for Phase 3 (OMS Persistence Refactoring).

+[2025-08-06 21:10:00] - **MEMORY BANK OPTIMIZATION COMPLETED**
+- **Context**: Performed a full optimization of the Memory Bank according to the `optimizationGuide.md`.
+- **Key Achievements**:
+    - Reduced the total size of active Memory Bank files from 3772 to 1432 lines (a 62% reduction).
+    - Archived the full history of `decisionLog.md`, `progress.md`, and `activeContext.md` to preserve 100% of the project's context.
+    - Updated `optimizationGuide.md` with a new rule to exclude `systemPatterns.md` from future optimizations, as requested.
+- **Outcome**: The Memory Bank is now significantly more efficient, reducing token consumption and improving performance, while ensuring all historical data remains accessible in the archive.

 [2025-08-06 23:17:39] - Current Focus: Implementing the Repository pattern for OMS persistence.